ice-blog-header-image-Oct-2021

 • Reference to the edition of UN Manual of Tests and Criteria used

-• Signature as an indication of the validity of information provided.
+• Signature as an indication of the validity of information provided

 It’s always a good idea for shippers to consult their transportation partner for additional requirements.
 Air freight, for instance, is wrapped in far more red tape.
+For instance, passenger aircraft cannot carry most hazardous materials (flammables, compressed gases, lithium batteries over certain limits, explosives, etc.), while cargo aircraft can transport hazardous goods under IATA Dangerous Goods Regulations and ICAO Technical Instructions, with packaging, labeling, and declaration compliance required.

 Whether you’re wondering about shipping lithium batteries in an ocean container or just want to make sure you’re following carrier and regulator rules, feel free contact the shipping experts at I.C.E.
 Transport for answers.